 A degree in the physics field will give you the keys to many different markets.
 Individuals in this field are constantly curious about the world around them and love to solve problems.
 You can work with micro-lasers to help treat breast cancer, develop standards of weaponry for the government, or lend your expertise to a class of upcoming students.

-There is no limit in this field as it allows you to work with all areas of tech and science.
+There is no limit in this field as it allows you to work with all areas of tech, IT and science.
 If you decide to take your physics degree and go into a career in research, not only can you improve upon current technology, you have the potential to invent new technology and be on the forefront of change.
 All it takes is an idea and the ability to bring it to life.

 Engineering or Computer Science?